Cryptosporidiosis

 • Infectious period: The oocyts of the parasite are the infectious stage, and are present in the faeces of symptomatic people.
 Excretion of the oocyts can continue for several weeks after symptoms cease.
 Use contact transmission- based precautions for hospitalised and institutionalised patients.

-• Case exclusion: Until asymptomatic, including normal stools, for 24 hours.
-If patient works in health-care, aged-care, child-care or is a food handler or attends child-care exclude until asymptomatic, including normal stools, for 48 hours.
+• Case exclusion: Exclude until asymptomatic, including normal stools, for 24 hours.
+If patient works in health-care, aged-care or child-care is a food handler or attends child-care exclude until asymptomatic, including normal stools, for 48 hours.
 Cases should also avoid using public swimming pools for two weeks after the first normal stool.
-Guidelines for Exclusion of People with Enteric Diseases and their Contacts (PDF 387KB).
+See Guidelines for Exclusion of People with Enteric Diseases and their Contacts (PDF 387KB).

-• Contact exclusion: Guidelines for Exclusion of People with Enteric Diseases and their Contacts (PDF 387KB).
+• Contact exclusion: See Guidelines for Exclusion of People with Enteric Diseases and their Contacts (PDF 387KB).

 • Treatment: Oral rehydration and as recommended by the doctor.